-BPA shown to disrupt thyroid function in pregnant animals and offspringNovember 14th, 2012 in Health /
+BPA shown to disrupt thyroid function in pregnant animals and offspringNovember 14, 2012 in Medicine & Health / Health

 In utero exposure to bisphenol A (BPA) can be associated with decreased thyroid function in newborn sheep, according to a recent study accepted for publication in Endocrinology.
 Hypothyroidism is characterized by poor mental and physical performance in human adults and in children can result in cognitive impairment and failure to grow normally.